“How can we optimize our conversion funnel to increase conversion rates?”🤷♂️

 - Our little bonus

-As we have been able to observe throughout this whole summary, editors have different preferred methods, and make different choices to enhance their conversion funnels.
+As we've been able to observe throughout this summary, publishers have different methods of optimizing their conversion funnels.

 With the New York Times aiming for 10 million subscribers online, the tempting option would be to replicate their subscription path.
 If you do make that choice, I predict a bit of short-term success, but very little on the medium to long term.
-What works for them won’t necessarily work in time for you: to each media its identity, public, and, thus, uniqueness.
+What works for them won’t necessarily work for you.
+Each publisher has its own identity, audience and business model.
+Thus, its own conversion funnel.

-As discussed in the introduction, we can now confirm, after this summary: there is no single conversion funnel that guarantees optimal conversion.
+As discussed in the introduction, we can now confirm that there is no single conversion funnel that guarantees optimal conversion rates.

 - Have a mobile first design